JulianT2013/v4-documentation/_v4 documentation/installation.md

 #### Automatically [(#automatic)](#automatic){#automatic}

+Search for the plugin directly from your WordPress admin area and install it with a single click.

 1. Login to your WordPress admin area and navigate to the `Plugins -> Add New` page.
 1. Use the search bar in the top right hand corner of the plugins page to search for `Gravity PDF`.
    ![Plugin Installation Screen](https://gpdfv4.pv/app/uploads/2015/10/automatic-install.png)